Our Lady Queen of Peace Chapel

 Renovation of Our Lady Queen of Peace Chapel

-Our Lady Queen of Peace Chapel currently occupies the oldest unreconstructed building on campus.
-Originally built in 1897, it served as Exhibition Hall, an auditorium, Abbey Theatre, an engineering shop, and a rifle range before being dedicated as Our Lady of Victory Chapel in 1947 and given its present name in 1973.
+Originally built in 1897, Our Lady Queen of Peace Chapel served as Exhibition Hall, an auditorium, Abbey Theatre, an engineering shop, and a rifle range before being dedicated as Our Lady of Victory Chapel in 1947 and given its present name in 1973.

-While the university has been a wise steward of its resources by repurposing this building, it has housed worshipers for more than sixty years and now needs to be renovated and improved in order to meet our needs and fully express our Catholic, Holy Cross mission.
-The project will also address some existing inadequacies, including:
+While the university has been a wise steward of its resources by repurposing this building, the Chapel has housed worshipers for more than sixty years and is being renovated and improved in order to meet our needs and fully express our Catholic, Holy Cross mission.
+The project also addresses some existing inadequacies, including:

 1.)
 Inconvenient facilities for the Sacraments

-The current Chapel has no confessional booth, requiring all penitents to celebrate the Sacrament of Reconciliation in Father Rick Wilkinson’s, CSC office in Mang House.
-Furthermore, the tabernacle we have is not immovable and its placement during Mass could be improved were it to be placed permanently for adoration in a more suitable space.
-The orientation of the baptismal font is also problematic.
-In addition, facilities for other Catholic traditions, such as Stations of the Cross and adoration are not well realized.
+Prior to the renovation, the Chapel had no confessional booth, requiring all penitents to celebrate the Sacrament of Reconciliation in Father Rick Wilkinson’s, CSC office in Mang House.
+Furthermore, the tabernacle was not immovable and its placement during Mass needed improvement.
+The orientation of the baptismal font was also problematic.
+In addition, facilities for other Catholic traditions, such as Stations of the Cross and adoration were not well realized.

 2.)
 Overcrowding during Sunday evening Mass

-The existing configuration of the Chapel’s interior is not ideal given the size of our faith community.
-It has been stretched to capacity so that the Mass overflows with worshipers, particularly our Sunday evening Mass, during which some students stand because of the limitations of the space.
-The renovation will make better use of the Chapel’s space to accommodate existing worshipers, while providing some room to grow as we project modest enrollment increases in the coming years.
+Prior to the renovation, the configuration of the Chapel’s interior was not ideal given the size of our faith community.
+It had been stretched to capacity so that the Mass overflowed with worshipers, particularly our Sunday evening Mass, during which some students had to stand because of the limitations of the space.
+The renovation makes better use of the Chapel’s space to accommodate existing worshipers, while providing some room to grow as we project modest enrollment increases in the coming years.

 Construction of new Campus Ministry offices

 The Office of Campus Ministry is led by Father Peter Walsh, CSC, who oversees a staff of one brother and seven laypeople.
-While Campus Ministry and its spiritual outreach take place all over campus through worship services, interfaith celebrations, retreats, and educational sessions about Catholicism, the staff and volunteers who inspire our spiritual development office in Mang House.
-This facility is no longer adequate for the good work that takes place within it.
-We will demolish Mang House and reconstruct offices better suited for the students, staff, and Brothers who rely on this space.
+While Campus Ministry and its spiritual outreach take place all over campus through worship services, interfaith celebrations, retreats, and educational sessions about Catholicism, the staff and volunteers who inspire our spiritual development were officed in Mang House.
+As this facility was no longer adequate for the good work that took place within it, Mang House was demolished and a new building has been constructed for the students, staff, and Brothers.

 Creation of an all-faiths Meditation Garden